eth-cscs/stackinator/docs/index.md

 ./bootstrap.sh
 ```

-The `bootstraph.sh` script will install the necessary dependencies, so that stackinator can be run as a standalone application.
+The `bootstrap.sh` script will install the necessary dependencies, so that Stackinator can be run as a standalone application.

 Once installed, add the `bin` sub-directory to your path: